shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-model-service.md

 ---
-title : Data Science Toolkit - Custom Model Service description : Learn how the Custom Model service lets you add and maintain custom predictive models (decision trees) for use in campaigns. ms.custom : data-science ms.date: 10/28/2023
+title: Data Science Toolkit - Custom Model Service
+description: Learn how the Custom Model service lets you add and maintain custom predictive models (decision trees) for use in campaigns. ms.custom: data-science ms.date: 10/28/2023
 ---